Witiko/doctoral-thesis/main.md

 I show that semantic matching techniques based on token embeddings and learning-to-rank techniques can improve the accuracy of math information retrieval systems and can achieve the same speed as non-interpretable systems.
+I also show the tangible benefits of interpretability.

 # Abstract {#abstract-cs}